- “I am a showjumper, horsemanship isn’t needed and does not concern me at all! »

 - Add an unpleasant stimulus to punish an unpleasant behaviour: “When I bight, I get a slap on the nose, it’s not good!” » → positive punishment (by addition)

 The problem of punishment, especially of positive punishment, is it a timing problem.
 If the horse does not make the association between his action and the punishment, he might not understand.
 Punishment is not used well most of the time.

 Take the typical example of a horse that refuses to jump.
 The horse stops and then the rider is unbalanced in the saddle, they then canter off and punishes their horse with a whip.
 This is the typical case of a horse that will be punished … for responding to a canter departure!
 The time is very long (several seconds, it is very long) between the unwanted behaviour (the jumping refusal) and the punishment (whip).
 Your horse will not understand and instead just be put in a very stressful situation.

 In these cases, it is better not to punish.

 If you really need to punish your horse, think about being very fast after the stimulus.
 Then return to calm very quickly so that the punishment does not become a fear towards you.
 Please, do not over punish.
-If you do not have time to punish the horse (unbalanced rider following a stop), it is better not to do anything, go over the fence, and reinforce positively at the reception.
+If you do not have time to punish your horse (unbalanced rider following a stop), it is better not to do anything, go over the fence, and reinforce positively at the end.